johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 -	**Pray for the Maize Plant Discipleship Project**: that it will be used by God to edify and strengthen and bless the Messianic Community, within Africa ... and beyond!

-Finally, send one another forth in mutual prayer and the power of God's blessing.

--	Use what has been studied to infuse prayer with fresh confidence concerning God's will and purpose, including personal and vocational concerns and challenges faced by group members.
+-	Use MPD teaching to infuse prayer with fresh confidence concerning God's will and purpose, including personal and vocational concerns and challenges faced by group members.

--	Speak a blessing from Scripture, or as led by the Holy Spirit, towards a group member, a person, community or a specific problem.
+-	Bless one another with a blessing from Scripture, or as led by the Holy Spirit; speak a blessing over your community or nation, or with regards to a specific problem.

 -	Expect that the power of God's word and the blessing of his life in us will overcome all opposition!